alannotnerd/packer.nvim/README.md

   disable = boolean,           -- Mark a plugin as inactive installer = function,        -- Specifies custom installer.
 See "custom installers" below. updater = function,          -- Specifies custom updater.
-See "custom installers" below. after = string or list,      -- Specifies plugins to load before this plugin.
-See "sequencing" below rtp = string,                -- Specifies a subdirectory of the plugin to add to runtimepath. opt = boolean,               -- Manually marks a plugin as optional. branch = string,             -- Specifies a git branch to use tag = string,                -- Specifies a git tag to use.
+See "custom installers" below. branch = string,             -- Specifies a git branch to use tag = string,                -- Specifies a git tag to use.
 Supports '*' for "latest tag" commit = string,             -- Specifies a git commit to use